toolness/apple-6502-fun/README.md

 This will compile the program, put its binary in a disk at `disks/boop.dsk`, insert the disk into drive 2 of your Apple VM, and run the program (which is always called `BOOP`).

+## Rationale

+I was working through the tutorials in Robert Wagner's _Assembly Lines_ articles from the early 1980s and had a few issues with running Merlin on the Apple II:

+* It seemed like all the versions of Merlin I could find online were from a different time period than the original tutorials were written.
+Some things the tutorial told me to do weren't working at all.

+* Even once I stumbled into getting _something_ working with Merlin, modifying my code and seeing its effects took a lot of keystrokes.

+  At first I thought I was just spoiled by the conveniences of modern development, but then I realized that even Integer BASIC on the Apple II makes it easy to iterate on one's code--once you're done modifying things you just type `RUN` and you can see its effects.

+  But with Merlin, I had to switch through multiple different modes in the program to compile my code, manually load the binary into the proper region in memory, and then run it.
+It was all a bit of a hassle and quite error-prone.

+* Even though I theoretically liked the idea of fully role-playing a computer programmer from 1982, I wasn't terribly interested in becoming fluent with Merlin, which was an extremely primitive code editor by today's standards.

+So even though this pipeline I've made is a bit overkill, at least it makes it possible for me to get in a flow state with my code and quickly try things out.

 ## Other resources